TheNoobInventor/lidarbot/README.md

 Both the development machine and lidarbot need to be connected to the same local network as a precursor to bidirectional communication between the two systems.
 This [guide](https://roboticsbackend.com/ros2-multiple-machines-including-raspberry-pi/) by Robotics Backend was used in configuring the network communication.

-To ensure communication between the dev machine and lidarbot, the firewall on the development machine had to be disabled (the firewall on the Ubuntu server was disabled by default):
+To ensure communication between the dev machine and lidarbot, firstly, the firewall on the development machine had to be disabled (the firewall on the Ubuntu server was disabled by default):

 ```
 sudo ufw disable
 ```

-If communicatioon is still not able to be established between both ROS systems, `ROS_DOMAIN_ID` numbers can be introduced to fix this.
-Choose the same `ROS_DOMAIN_ID`, between 1 and 232, and export this to the shell configuration files of both systems:
+The next step is to export `ROS_DOMAIN_ID` numbers, between 1 and 232, to the shell configurations of both systems:

 ```
 echo "export ROS_DOMAIN_ID=31" >> ~/.zshrc